 1. Wear a waterproof jacket to keep you warm and dry.

 Cold, wet weather calls for extra warmth.
 Water-resistant cycling jackets are good for brief, light showers, but heavy rains require a fully waterproof jacket or shell.
 To be considered waterproof, a cycling jacket must have at least a 5,000mm rating, but 10,000-20,000mm is ideal.

 Great waterproof jackets, like the Hincapie Element Pocket Shell, have a waterproof zipper and a high collar to keep rain from seeping in, a long tail to keep your back dry, and reflective elements so you stay visible.
-The Hincapie Pacific Rain Shell is perfect for packing away and pulling out when showers start.

 2. Wear a merino wool base layer for extra warmth.

 It’s essential to keep your core dry and comfortably cool.
 Merino wool baselayers are perfect for the job–they’re water-repellant and moisture-wicking so sweat escapes and the rain stays out.
 Our Powercore Merino Baselayer is a great example.